 To maximise your chances of receiving an offer, LIFT OFF recommend using all 5 course choices (if possible).

-If you are unsure you meet the Universities entry criteria, it is best to contact their admissions team for further guidance.
+If you are unsure you meet the University’s entry criteria, it is best to contact their admissions team for further guidance.

-In this instance, you may also want to explore if one of your passions can be done as an extracurricular i.e. does the institution have a performing arts or drama society.
+In this instance, you may also want to explore if one of your passions can be done as an extracurricular or additional module.

-Some Universities offer Degree Flexibility/Degree Combinations.
-For example, Stirling University have over 220 single and combined courses to choose from. (for more information click HERE.)
+Some universities offer degree flexibility.
+For example, Stirling University have over 220 single and combined courses to choose from.

 The simple answer… NO. You do not have to study at a University in Scotland.